Tired of Reading? Please listen to the blog

-Human resources (HR) is a critical part of any organization as it helps them running at peak performance and with efficiency.
+Human resources (HR) is a critical part of any organization as it helps them run at peak performance and with efficiency.
 Some of the crucial roles of HR in an organization are:

 - To hire suitable candidates to match the demand and supply of personnel in the organization;

 - To assess, improve, and maintain the quality of work-life among the employees of the organization;

 - To enhance the productivity and profit of the organization;

 - To train and create employees who are easily adaptable to change;